Leaflet/Leaflet/docs/examples/overlays/index.md

 }).addTo(map);
 ```

-Although SVGOverlay does not have its own unique options, it inherits a constiety of options from ImageOverlay, Interactive layer and Layer.
+Although SVGOverlay does not have its own unique options, it inherits a variety of options from ImageOverlay, Interactive layer and Layer.
 Check out the documentation to find out more [`L.SVGOverlay`](/reference.html#svgoverlay) options.

 {% include frame.html url="example-svg.html" %}